 Tems attended the award show, and was on hand to retrieve the award on behalf of Wizkid as she also won the solo category of the Best International Act on the night.
 However, from her reaction when “Essence” (Remix) was announced as the winner, it didn’t seem like there was any communication prior between her and her collaborator, as she seemed rather compelled by Wizkid’s absence to go and collect the award which she dedicated to Nigeria and Africa in her acceptance speech.

-For the record, Wiz has long voiced his dissatisfaction with the organisers of the award, beginning with his first triumph in 2012, when he shared his award with Sarkodie.
+For the record, Wiz has long voiced his dissatisfaction with the organisers of the award ceremony, beginning with his first triumph in 2012, when he shared his award with Sarkodie.
 The singer disapproved of African acts being announced and presented their own awards backstage, before the main-show.
-Yemi Alade, Fuse ODG and several other top African acts would also join in criticising the BET Awards for that act.
+Yemi Alade, Fuse ODG and several other top African acts would also join in criticising the BET Awards for that.